vuthanhtrung2010/Dotfiles/README.md

 ```

 ## 🚀 Installation
-Before installing those dependencies, you should remove default things like dolphin that come with default arch hyprland setup... then install dependencies in the list below.
+Before installing those dependencies, you should remove default things like dolphin that come with default arch hyprland setup (like Firefox, Dolphin, KDE Related things)... then install dependencies in the list below.

 Needed dependencies:
 ```